ArduPilot/ardupilot_wiki/copter/source/docs/esc-calibration.rst

-Finally, there are a huge number of brands and types of ESCs available and some of them do not adhere to the normal programming conventions (sometimes even though they claim to) and they may simply not work with the APM the way it is now.
+Finally, there are a huge number of brands and types of ESCs available and some of them do not adhere to the normal programming conventions (sometimes even though they claim to) and they may simply not work with ArduPilot the way it is now.
 This is an unfortunately necessary but true disclaimer.

 Recommended ESC settings as follows: